snorklerjoe/rpi-mongo/README.md

 # :warning: Under Development! :warning:
-It doesn't really work yet, but it probably will in the next day or so.
+It doesn't really work yet, but it probably will eventually.

+**I don't have time to finish this right now.
+Current development is happening in a different branch.**

+If you want to fork this, look at that other branch.
+This is something that there seems to be some amount of demand for on the internet.

 ## The Goal
 - Maintained images